Greater Chicago is pretty tough. It survives harsh winters, sweltering summers, and everything in between.

 American Elm (Ulmus Americana)

-One of the trees that withstand heat is American elm.
-This iconic tree has a graceful shape with 4- to 6-inch long, dark green leaves that are lighter underneath.
-Heat-tolerant and adaptable to various soil conditions, this tree brings bright yellow fall color and a vase-like shape that makes it attractive in any Greater Chicago landscape.
-It can grow 60 to 80 feet tall with a 50- to 70-foot spread.
-Though vulnerable to Dutch elm disease, nurseries are breeding disease-resistant varieties.
+One of the trees that withstands heat is the American elm.
+This iconic tree features a graceful shape, characterized by 4- to 6-inch-long, dark green leaves that are lighter underneath.
+Heat-tolerant and adaptable to various soil conditions, this tree offers bright yellow fall color and a vase-like shape that makes it an attractive addition to any Greater Chicago landscape.

 Lacebark Elm (Ulmus parvifolia)